Table of Contents

 - You can boot into the Slackware install DVD, run through the menus, and reinstall elilo.

-- You can download and install one of the following EFI shells to the root directory of your EPS (that is
+- You can download and install one of the following EFI shells to the root directory of your ESP (that is

 - Boot into the shell and run: